kubernetes/website/docs/tutorials/stateful-application/cp-distributed-systems.md

 #### Configuring a Non-Privileged User

-The best practices with respect to allowing an application to run as privileged user inside of a container is a matter of debate.
+The best practices with respect to allowing an application to run as a privileged user inside of a container are a matter of debate.
 If your organization requires that applications be run as a non-privileged user you can use a [SecurityContext](/docs/user-guide/security-context/) to control the user that the entry point runs as.